 What is your favorite flower?

 A retired Navy Chief, Diana Cosby is an international bestselling author of Scottish medieval romantic suspense.
 Books in her award-winning MacGruder Brothers series have been translated in five languages.
 Diana has spoken at the Library of Congress, Lady Jane’s Salon in NYC, and appeared in Woman’s Day, on USA Today’s romance blog, “Happy Ever After,” MSN.com, Atlantic County Women Magazine, and Texoma Living Magazine.

 After her career in the Navy, Diana dove into her passion – writing romance novels.
 With 34 moves behind her, she was anxious to create characters who reflected the amazing cultures and people she’s met throughout the world.
-After the release of the bestselling MacGruder Brothers series, The Oath Trilogy, and Forbidden Legacy, book #1 of The Forbidden Series, she is now working on book #2, Forbidden Knight which will be released in June 2017.
+After the release of the bestselling MacGruder Brothers series, The Oath Trilogy, and the first three books of The Forbidden Series, she’s now working on book #4, Forbidden Realm, of the five-book series, which will be released August, 6th, 2019.